HarunaDev/Python-Articles/what-are-strings-in-python.md

     substring = my_string[2:-2] # "llo wor"
     ```

-3. String Iteration: A sting being an array of characters allows us to iterate through each character using a [`for`](https://www.freecodecamp.org/news/for-loops-in-python-with-example-code/) loop.
+3. String Iteration: A string being an array of characters allows us to iterate through each character using a [`for`](https://www.freecodecamp.org/news/for-loops-in-python-with-example-code/) loop.
 For example:

     ```python
     my_string = "hello"